Searching for Dark Matter Annihilation with IceCube and P-ONE: Analysis and Results

 \section{Analysis and Results}

 In this section, we perform a log-likelihood ratio test on IceCube data and predicted events for P-ONE.
-Both of these analyses were done with the NFW profile and combining the signal fluxes as discussed in \ref{sec:modeling} with galactic contributions.
-We define the binned likelihood function to be
+Both of these analyses were done with the NFW profile and combining the signal fluxes as discussed in \autoref{sec:modeling} with galactic contributions.
+We define the binned likelihood function for the signal hypothesis, $\mathcal{H}_1$, to be

-Here, $i$ runs over the energy bins, $d_i$ is the measured event count, and $\mu_{s, i}$ is the expected event count given the DM parameters $\bm{\theta}$. $\mu_{atmos, i}$ and $\mu_{astro, i}$ are the expected atmospheric and astrophysical events depending on nuisance parameters $\eta_1$ and $\eta_2$.
-For the astrophysical flux, $\eta_2$ is set to reflect the uncertainties on the parameters given in Eq. \ref{eq:Astor}, while for the atmospheric background, we assume a flat 20\% uncertainty.
+The binning used for the background and signal distributions are the same.
+Here, $\mathcal{P}$ is a Poisson distribution, $i$ runs over the energy bins, $d_i$ is the measured event count taken from data and $\mu_{s, i}$ is the expected event count given the DM parameters $\bm{\theta}$. $\mu_{atmos, i}$ and $\mu_{astro, i}$ are the expected atmospheric and astrophysical events depending on nuisance parameters $\eta_1$ and $\eta_2$.
+For the astrophysical flux, $\eta_2$ is set to reflect the uncertainties on the parameters given in \autoref{eq:Astor}, while for the atmospheric background, we assume a flat 20\% uncertainty.
+A comparison between the CR, astrophysical flux uncertainties, and $\eta_i$, is shown in \autoref{app:background_uncertainties}.
+We define the null hypothesis, $\mathcal{H}_0$, to have zero signal events ($\mu_{i,s}(\bm{\theta})=0$).
+We then define the test statistic $q_\mu$ as the log-likelihood ratio